THE WILLIAMS LAB

 Associate Professor

-My overarching goal is to combine molecular, physiological, ecological, and evolutionary approaches to advance our understanding of the causes and consequences of climate driven shifts in timing.
+My overarching goal is to combine molecular, genomic, physiological, ecological, and evolutionary approaches to advance our understanding of the causes and consequences of climate driven shifts in timing.
 To do so, I capitalize on long-term monitoring datasets, implement lab and field experiments, and support graduate students and postdoctoral fellows as they pursue their own innovative ideas.
-My approach to research is built on key collaborations I have developed with chemists, neurobiologists, ecologists, and wildlife professionals, and I am keen to develop new collaborations that allow me to combine whole-organism studies of physiology and behavior with genome-based technologies for investigating the cellular and genetic basis of adaptation.
+My approach to research is built on key collaborations I have developed with chemists, neurobiologists, ecologists, bioinformaticians, and wildlife biologists.
+Increasingly, my lab focuses on combining whole-organism studies of physiology and behavior with genome-based technologies for investigating the cellular and genetic basis of adaptation.
+We are keen to develop new collaborations that allow for the use of in vivo methods to interrogate gene function based on targets identified in our ongoing work.

 Cole Deal